Activities & Itineraries

 When Does The Sun Set In Sydney?

 If you're planning on catching a stunning Sydney sunset, you'll need to know when to stake out your perfect position.
-In the summertime, the sunset in Sydney is around 7pm or 8pm, depending on daylight savings.
-In the winter, the sun can set as early as 5pm.
+In the summer, the sunset in Sydney is around 7pm or 8pm, depending on daylight savings.
+In the winter, the sun sets as early as 5pm.

 The Best Free Sunset Spots In Sydney